-I’ve never looked like such a complete doofus before.
+Suiting up for a trip into the glowworm caves has made me look like a complete doofus.
 I’m wearing bright-white rubber boots, a pair of curry-brown pants, a wetsuit and a bulbous helmet with a light on top.
-My hair is flapping out the sides of the helmet to perfect rodeo clown-effect.
+And my hair is flapping out the sides of the helmet to perfect rodeo clown-effect.

 We eventually parked next to a small series of huts that stored equipment and housed changing rooms and bathrooms.
 There were rows of gumboots, the local term for the aforementioned boots that looked like refugees from the stormtrooper scenes in Star Wars.
 We also got out wetsuits, wide-legged pants to protect the wetsuits from the sharp rocks, helmets with headlamps and abseiling harnesses.